 NEW YORK, Dec 7 (Reuters) - Global shares rose modestly on Friday after a surprisingly strong U.S. jobs report for November was tempered by a drop in American consumer sentiment amid a lack of progress in talks to avert the "fiscal cliff."

-Uncertainty over whether U.S. lawmakers will agree on a deal to avert spending cuts and tax increases continued to keep investors on edge.
+Uncertainty over whether U.S. lawmakers will agree on a deal to avert spending cuts and tax increases was likely to continue to keep investors on edge.
 Any signs of how the talks are progressing could cause more fluctuations in the markets.

-Republican House Speaker John Boehner accused President Barack Obama of pushing the country toward the "fiscal cliff" and wasting another week without progress in talks.
+Republican House Speaker John Boehner accused U.S. President Barack Obama of pushing the country toward the fiscal cliff and wasting another week without progress in talks.

 "There's total uncertainty with what's going to transpire here and abroad.
 Too many questions," said Warren West, principal at Greentree Brokerage Services in Philadelphia.

-Wall Street ended mostly higher, with gains capped after data showed anxiety over pending higher taxes likely soured consumers' attitudes in early December.
+Wall Street was mostly higher by the late afternoon after data showed anxiety over the pending higher taxes likely soured consumers' attitudes in early December.

-The Nasdaq fared worse than the other major indexes, weighed down again by shares of Apple, off 2.6 percent to $533.25.
-It was the worst week for the stock since May 2010.
+The Nasdaq fared worse than the other major indexes, weighed down again by shares of Apple, off 2.9 percent at $531.35.

 The dollar soared to session peaks immediately following the jobs data, but the momentum faded through the day.
 The dollar index was up 0.2 percent.

 The euro fell to a session low of $1.2878 on Reuters data, matching the low set on Nov.
-28. It was last down at $1.2925, having trimmed early losses, with traders citing a news report that senior European Central Bank Executive Board members opposed a rate cut backed by the majority at the ECB's policy meeting earlier in the week.
+28. It was last down at $1.2927, having trimmed earlier losses, with traders citing a Market News International report that senior European Central Bank Executive Board members opposed a rate cut backed by the majority at the ECB's policy meeting earlier in the week.